cgbryan1/Akari/README.md

 To run the application with Maven in IntelliJ, follow these steps:

-1. Click the vertical "Maven" expansion tab which is on the right side of the IntelliJ window.
+1. Click the vertical "Maven" expansion tab
 2. Expand the "Plugins" folder.
 3. Expand the "javafx" folder.
 4. Double-click "javafx:run" to run the project.